kreshuklab/go-nuclear/docs/chapters/cellpose/index.md

 # Use Cellpose: A Guide <!-- omit in toc -->

+_This documentation page is a copy of the [GoNuclear-Cellpose README.md file](https://github.com/kreshuklab/go-nuclear/blob/main/cellpose/README.md)._

 This part of the repo concisely shows how to install, train and segment with Cellpose.
 In other word, it is a record of how Cellpose is used in this paper.
 Since my experiments show StarDist and PlantSeg have better 3D segmentation performance than Cellpose, this section is complete yet not extensive.

 ## Installation